-

 Schools with One-Way Spanish Immersion Programs (all core content is taught in Spanish; English is introduced in 2nd grade)

 English speakers focus on learning a partner language as the sole language of instruction for math, science, social studies and language arts in the ‘partner language’ (the new language).
 Students focus on Spanish until second grade, when English is introduced.
+The amount of English instruction increases yearly and by 4th grade, students spend approximately half of their day learning subjects in English and the other half of their day learning subjects in Spanish.
+In 4th and 5th grade, language arts is taught in both English and Spanish while math is taught in Spanish and science/social studies are taught in English.

 - Antioch Elementary